sudiroeen/EKF-Localization-RRT-Path-Planning-Path-Following-Take-off-Maneuver-Hovering-Landing-UGV-UAV/README.md

 7. run on your terminal:
    roslaunch pioneer_package pioneer_package.launch

-6. do as descripted on "alur_cerita_robotika" section
+6. do as descripted on "Story" section